ryandhasgit/Comedy/Drafts/Rodney Second Draft.md

 I get no respect.
 Like that song, R-E-S-P-E-C-T. You ever notice how it sounds like there’s no E?
 Just R-E-S-P-C-T?
 That’s the kind of respect I get.
 I tell ya.

 My wife's a terrible driver.
 She can't keep her eyes on the road.
-I told her to pretend it was any man but me, and she threatened to drive us off a cliff.
+I told her to pretend it's any man but me, and she threatened to drive off a cliff.
 How 'bout that?
-The first promise I thought she might actually keep!
+The first promise I thought she'd actually keep!

 I got no sex life.
 Even my dog won’t kiss me.
-Half the time he's licking his balls, but I guess mine ain't good enough for him.
+I tell ya, he's always licking his balls, but I guess mine ain't good enough for him.
 Anybody?
 Anybody?

 I’m not finding much respect these days.
 I asked my neighbor if he’d seen my wife.
 He replied, "Not really, I was blindfolded the whole time!"